 The design changes

 Apple says it's the biggest design upgrade since the introduction of Mac OS X in 2001.
-That is the case for sure, but the makeover is mostly skin deep.
+That is the case for sure, but the makeover is mostly skin deep - this isn't a change like System 9 to OS X or Windows.
 There are new features here, of course, and the design is more aligned to iPadOS/iOS than ever.
 But this isn't a total overhaul.

 While that sounds like a criticism, it isn't because users don't want mass change – especially for something like macOS that people depend upon every day for work and play.

 What's also interesting is that Apple has sought to designate macOS Big Sur as a new generation of macOS by changing its version number from 10.x to 11.
 To give you an indication as to that change, Apple moved to 10.0 in 2001 when macOS was known as Mac OS X.

 However, it seems the move to 11 from 10.15 has been relatively short in the making - the developer build actually had a version number of 10.16 when we installed it.
 Yep, it's almost 10GB in size.